Aggressive Advocacy

 Paul Previte is a Fort Worth trial attorney with 25 years of courtroom experience as a defense lawyer, prosecutor, judge, and now advocate for accident victims and criminal defendants.
 His rare perspective from both sides of the bench lets him spot issues others miss and level the playing field for his clients in personal injury and criminal cases.

 Ready to Talk?
-If an amusement park’s negligence injured you or someone you love, reach the Fort Worth personal‑injury attorneys at the Law Office of Paul Previte today.
+If an amusement park’s negligence injured you or someone you love, reach the Fort Worth personal‑injury attorneys at the Previte Law Firm today.
 Call (817) 335-4357 or visit us at 6000 Western Place, Suite 200, Fort Worth, TX 76107 for a free consultation.
 We’ll shoulder the legal burden so you can focus on healing.